-The 2022 Urban Bourbon Half Marathon presented by Jim Beam® is just around the corner!
-We're so pleased that you have chosen to participate in our UofL Health - Sports Medicine Urban Bourbon Half Marathon Training Program.
+The 2023 Urban Bourbon Half Marathon is just around the corner!

+We are so pleased that you have chosen to participate in our UofL Health - Frazier Rehab training program.

-Our Sports Medicine programs offer a comprehensive range of services including education, prevention, treatment, rehabilitation and wellness from specially trained and certified staff, ensuring the highest quality of care possible.
+Our Frazier Rehab sports medicine programs offer a comprehensive range of services including education, prevention, treatment, rehabilitation and wellness from specially trained and certified staff, ensuring the highest quality of care possible.
 Licensed athletic trainers, physical therapists, physicians and other health care professionals in the area of sports medicine work together to provide elite athletes and "weekend warriors" alike, a holistic approach to care, no matter the level of competition.